 In 2008, the University of Heidelberg says it has the answer.
 The Mona Lisa is Lisa.
 In a cache of notes written in 1503, a Florentine official, Agostino Vespucci, writes that the artist was working on a portrait of Lisa Gioconda.

-5. Why is the Mona Lisa Famous?
-The Theft
+5. Why is the Mona Lisa So Famous?

-What makes this small portrait so famous?
-Despite her renown, no one can remember how she got famous in the first place.
+What makes this small portrait of a Florentine woman so famous?
+Despite her renown, most people don’t know how she got famous in the first place.

-Well, the Mona Lisa wasn't always so famous.
+Well, the Mona Lisa didn’t always have fame of supernatural dimensions.
 The painting only vaulted to superstar status when it was stolen by an Italian handyman named Vincenzo Peruggia, who worked at the Louvre.

 Peruggia wanted to bring Mona Lisa back to its “real home” in Italy.
 He detached the Mona Lisa from the wall in the night between August 20-21 in 1911.
 With knowledge of the Louvre, he quietly left the museum hiding the painting under his overcoat.